-Soules and Bischoff became engaged at the end of their season, but when Soules headed to compete on “Dancing with the Stars” right after appearing on the “The Bachelor,” their relationship fell apart.
+Soules and Bischoff got engaged at the end of their season, but when Soules headed to compete on “Dancing with the Stars” right after appearing on the “The Bachelor,” their relationship fell apart.

-After the split, Soules returned to life on his Arlington, Iowa, farm, while fertility nurse Bischoff went to work for a company that helps women freeze their eggs.
-In 2016, she became engaged to boyfriend Ricky Angel.
+Fertility nurse Bischoff went to work for a company that helps women freeze their eggs.
+In 2016, she announced her engagement to boyfriend Ricky Angel.